 Public airport express buses 98 and 99 provide fast and cheap transportation from Nice-Côte d’Azur Aéroport to stations, downtown and the Promenade des Anglais.
 Other buses, including 23, stop in the main road near the airport.

 Public buses provide the cheapest transportation from Nice-Côte d’Azur Airport (NCE) to downtown Nice, trains stations, port, and the seafront.
 Bus 99 goes directly to Nice Ville Gare SNCF train station.
 Bus 98 passes along the seafront (Promenade des Anglais) via the town center and old town to Promenade des Arts.
 Travel on bus 98 or 99 requires an Aero ticket (€6).
 Bus 23 no longer stop at the airport terminal but a short walk away in the main road.
 If traveling without luggage, bus 23, 52, 59 or 70 are usually the cheapest way to travel to the airport from Promenade des Anglais or the old town area.
-Taxi2Airport and My Driver give online quotations for private airport transfers without first requiring personal details or flight numbers.
+Taxi2Airport gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 Public Municipal Buses from Nice-Côte d’Azur Airport (NCE) to Town